syh7/DnDwiki/src/main/resources/raw/darninia/session 7 - prison break.md

-# Session ? - Prison break
+# Session 7 - Prison break

-Prison break

 - leave palace, go to Shaggy Tabby
 - party in Shaggy Tabby
 - band - Beetle the Bardcore
 - Nalaya is sitting with the dwarves

-- freshen up before going to the dwarves
++ freshen up before going to the dwarves
-- apparently coven of hags broke up after defeating hag in the maze
++ apparently coven of hags broke up after defeating hag in the maze

 - reminder to look for documents with the poem or in the maintains
 - people went up the mountains and came back with burn marks and not able to talk

-- go to sleep
++ go to sleep

-- level up!
++ level up!

 - Split up
 - Wacomar stays, witing diary
 - Malaya + Dalynn go to Lawrence
 - EotM + Faramar go shopping for armour
 - Dalyan delivers letter

-- Lawrence is going away for abit, wants us to take care of two wolves for him (Rex+ Gina)
++ Lawrence is going away for abit, wants us to take care of two wolves for him (Rex+ Gina)

-- "I used to be a whore, but now I am a woman" -Nalaya
+> "I used to be a whore, but now I am a woman" -Nalaya

 - go to trading post
 - sell 7 agates for 5GP :(
 - under farmers gate we have Ewan the blacksmith for cheap but decent quality

-- enter market to search for incense, herbs and charcoal
++ enter market to search for incense, herbs and charcoal
-- smudgy shop with old woman with wart on nose, "Rosita"
++ smudgy shop with old woman with wart on nose, "Rosita"
-- divine sense shows nothing
++ divine sense shows nothing
-- buy 10GP worth of charcoal/incense/herbs
++ buy 10GP worth of charcoal/incense/herbs

 - to blacksmith
 - walk through very poor part of the city